santhoshtr/tree-sitter-wikitext/README.md

 Re-open nvim.
 Open any file with `.wikitext` extension.
 You should see syntax highlighting.
 You can also inspect the tree-sitter tree using `:InspectTree` command

 To run queries against a buffer, run `:EditQuery wikitext`.
 A scratch buffer will be opened.
 Write your Tree-Sitter query there, in normal node, move cursor over the capture names.
-You will see the correspoding text in the buffer get highlighted.
+You will see the corresponding text in the buffer get highlighted.

 ## Contributing